the advisory system

 The County College Studentships

 The County College Studentships are intended to provide financial support for County alumni who are undertaking postgraduate studies at the University of Lancaster.
-Up to three awards are made each year, the value of each Studentship being £1000.
-Studentships will normally be awarded on the basis of academic merit, but financial need will also be taken into account when making the awards.
-The length of each Studentship is one year.
-Holders of the award may reapply for a Studentship if they are continuing in postgraduate study at the University beyond a single year (e.g. part-time students, PhD and prospective PhD students).
+Up to two awards are made each year, the value of each Studentship being £1000.